 Pair this beautiful salad with a glass of good quality Italian wine, and this will transform your tastebuds to the heart of Italy!

 What Is Balsamic Reduction and Can I Omit It?

 The balsamic glaze is made by reducing balsamic vinegar into a thick syrupy glaze over medium-low heat, adding a little bit of honey or brown sugar for sweetness.
 It’s not a classic ingredient in Caprese salad, and it’s not necessary.
 But I personally really like it as it adds a lovely tangy-sweet flavor to the salad.

-For more fresh salad recipes, check out my cucumber tomato and tahini salad, it’s so fresh and easy!
+For more fresh salad recipes, check out my watermelon and feta salad, cucumber tomato and tahini salad, they’re so fresh and easy!
 Another great summer salad is this Greek Orzo Salad, and this delicious and filling Caesar Pasta Salad.